artainmo/web-development/backend/NestJS/README.md

 An example of this would be students having multiple classes and classes having multiple students.

 Usually a cross-reference table has to be created for many-to-many relationships, TypeORM does this automatically when indicating a many-to-many in the two relational classes.<br>
-Both classes should have the @ManyToMany(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.nameOfInitialTable) decorator and have the type of the column be an array of the associatedTable.
+Both classes should have the @ManyToMany(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.foreignKey) decorator and have the type of the column be an array of the associatedTable.

 To add a new row in a many-to-many relationship: classA.foreignkey = [classB1, classB2, classB3]